heroku/java-workbook/README.md

     src/main/java/helloheroku

-In that directory create a new file named `HelloWorld.java` containing the following Servlet code:
+In that directory create a new file named `HelloWorld.java` containing the following code:

     package helloheroku;